Skiiippp/Skiiippp/README.md

 - Hi, I’m James Gruber.
 I'm a computer engineering student at Cal Poly SLO, and a software engineer at the Cal Poly CubeSat Lab.
-- I’m interested in anything to do with low level programming or high performance computing, like embedded systems or graphics rendering.
+- I love to build and program embedded systems, write graphics rendering programs, and design hardware on FPGAs.

 <!---